anvil-works/anvil-runtime/README.md

 * Port: stored in `<data-dir>/db/postmaster.opts`
 * Password: stored in `<data-dir>/postgres.password`

-This means you can run `psql -h localhost -p <port> -U postgres` to access the psql shell directly, or connect other graphical tools to it.
+This means you can run `pgcli -h localhost -p <port> -U postgres` to access the psql shell directly, or connect other graphical tools to it.

 ### Sending email